tsyet12/Duelist-Algorithm-Python/README.md

 # Duelist-Algorithm-Python
 A Python implementation of the paper :
-Duelist Algorithm: An Algorithm Inspired by How Duelist Improve Their Capabilities in a Duel (2015) Totok Ruki Biyanto, Henokh Yernias Fibrianto, Gunawan Nugroho, Erny Listijorini, Titik Budiati, Hairul Huda https://arxiv.org/abs/1512.00708
+Duelist Algorithm: An Algorithm Inspired by How Duelist Improve Their Capabilities in a Duel (2015) <b>
+Totok Ruki Biyanto, Henokh Yernias Fibrianto, Gunawan Nugroho, Erny Listijorini, Titik Budiati, Hairul Huda <b>
+https://arxiv.org/abs/1512.00708

 I would like to clarify that various figures of this README.md document is taken from the original artical as shown above.